 When building your first baseline, you may not need any more workload than is already available on the production application.
 However, collecting a production workload and then replaying that workload on a test server is easier said than done, especially when factoring in normal user latencies like keying time and think time.
 Figure 2 offers a couple of shortcuts which are often good enough, especially for “what-if” benchmarks.

 Figure 2: Constructing a Workload

 Of course, the best database benchmarks are those that accurately and reliably reflect the applications and configuration of your own database infrastructure.
 On the other hand, the amount of work that goes into extracting your own transactional workload can be immense.
-The easier route is to learn and run industry standard benchmarks, such as those of the Transaction Processing Council, which reasonably simulate the workload of your SUT and then extrapolate the test results for your environments.
+The easier route is to learn and run

 My current favorite tool for performing TPC-like benchmarks is HammerDB, shown in Figure 3.
 HammerDB is a free, open-source load testing tool, which can run a workload based upon the TPC-C and TPC-H benchmarks on several different database platforms.
 It allows you to simulate heavy transaction processing and business intelligence workloads.